gsoft-inc/ov-igloo-ui/packages/Alert/README.md

 # Alert

-Informs user about important changes or persistent conditions.
-Use this component if you need to communicate to users in a way to catch their attention.
-Alerts can be placed at the top of the page.
+Use to highlight information for the user that requires his attention.<br/> Alerts can be position at the top of the page or into other components.

 <Example />